davaba86/tpl-python-project/README.md

 ## Summary

 Often we find ourselves using the same type of environment, and in my case whenever I create Python projects I try to use Docker.
-However since VSCode often need to interact with Python such as packages Black, boto3 liniting I also want to isolate them into envs.
+However since I use VSCode with linting, I often need to download packages so that I'm able to use black, boto3 etc.

 You could create one large venv for VSCode to use as the default python interpreter but I find it better to keep envs smaller and not risk of packages colliding with each other.